 Although there have been no real models of democracy in the modern world, there have been many attempts that give us a glimpse of what a true democracy might look like.
 The Paris Commune, where workers took over Paris and parts of France before being crushed by invading armies was one example.
 Some attempts in Cuba, Nicaragua and other places helped give us a glimpse of what democracy could look like.
 Basically, Marxist don’t typically equate voting and democracy, like we do in the US.
 Voting is part of democracy.
 But in most other industrial countries they have a better system of voting such as proportional representation, requirements for equal access to the media and less involvement of money.
 In the US, you have to be rich or supported by the rich to run for national office.
 This is a filter that insures the interests of the rich will be those represented by the government.

 In some of the places mentioned above, they tried to organize people on a block by block level.
-In Cuba, these block committees where called Committees for the Defense of the Revolution.
+In Cuba, these block committees were called Committees for the Defense of the Revolution.
 They discuss everything from health care and education in their communities to international politics.
 They then elect representatives to committees organized on a regional level who elect people to the national level.
 These are in addition to direct national elections.
 Additionally, they helped organize women’s organization, labor, farmers, youth and other constituency groups.
 These groups discuss issues related to their constituencies and also elect people to the regional and national governing bodies.

 Additionally, Cuba included the right to have a union as a democratic right.
 The right to a job is also seen as a democratic right.
 There are many other areas, besides elections where equality needs to be seen as a democratic right.